 Snow Safety, it’s your responsibility.
 The Mt Baw Baw Resort and National Park is a beautiful and challenging place all year round.
 But, this pristine environment can be hazardous if visitors are careless or irresponsible.

-Please note that only Resort approved designed toboggans without sharp edges are allowed to be used to ensure the safety of visitors.
-Aldi toboggans, blow-up toboggans and snow skates are not permitted.
+Please note that only Resort approved plastic moulded toboggans without sharp edges are allowed to be used to ensure the safety of visitors.
+Inflatable toboggans, snow skates & are not permitted.
 Click here for more information

 Please note the following points for your safety whilst tobogganing:

-- Only use plastic mounted toboggans, approved by the ARMB (toboggans with pointed ends and over 2.5kg are not acceptable)
+- Only use plastic moulded toboggans, approved by the ARMB (toboggans with pointed ends and over 2.5kg are not acceptable)